PPBDS/tutorial.helpers/vignettes/instructions.md

 First, the Start of the Exercise sets the stage.
 It sometimes teaches something new, connects to a previous question, provides a useful link, whatever.
 If it is long enough, it is followed by a triple hash.
 If not, the text continues to the instruction.
 Most of the time, as above, there is only the instruction, telling the student, step-by-step, what to do.

 Second, the instruction requires that students write some code.
 Good instructions generate results when the student presses Run Code.
+Tutorial answers should require the smallest incremental number of characters for students to type.
+That is one way you know that your learning curve is shallow.
+If a Code Exercise requires the students to type a lot of characters, you should split up the question into mutiple parts.

 Third, any Exercise which requires the copying of code from the prior Exercise should place the *Copy previous code* button below the Exercise code chunk.